steveu/urm.st/content/collections/articles/bytemark-cloud.md

 ### Why backups?

-From our regular meetings and interviews with customers, Kim Witten (Research Manager) and myself (Product Manager) identified backups as both a consistent pain point, and an area where our product lacked coverage.
+From regular customer interviews, the Product team at Bytemark identified server backups as a both consistent pain point, and an area where our Cloud hosting product was lacking.

-We often saw anxiety from customers who did not have, or were not sure they had the backups they might need in a crisis.
-Others had found peace of mind through custom scripting, but at the expense of ongoing maintenance and storage costs.
+We often saw anxiety from customers who did not have, or were unsure if they *actually* had the backups they would need in a crisis.
+Some of our customers had found peace of mind using custom scripting, but at the expense of ongoing maintenance and storage costs.

 > “I always have that bit of doubt whether the backup is actually running”

+Helping our customers to feel secure at Bytemark was an opportunity too good to miss!

 ### A five day design sprint

-We decided to meet this opportunity by recruiting people from across the organisation for a five day [Google Ventures design sprint](http://www.gv.com/sprint/).
+We knew from initial research that delivering a great backup service would be a significant challenge for the company.
+We decided to meet this by bringing together people from across the organisation for a five day [Google Ventures design sprint](http://www.gv.com/sprint/).

 <figure class="article__figure is-wide">
   <img src="/articles/bytemark-cloud/bytemark-cloud-sprint-roadmap.jpg" />
 </figure>

-On day one, we developed our **long term goal**, and chose a narrow target of existing cloud customers, and two task to prototype; configuring backups and restoring from a backup.
-By day 4 we had gone through various groups design exercises and were ready to prototype and test.
+On day one, we developed our **long term goal**, and chose a narrow target of existing cloud customers, and two tasks to prototype; configuring backups and restoring from a backup.
+By day 4 we had completed various group design exercises and were ready to prototype and test.

 ### User testing a prototype

-Our prototype was built in a day using our existing product as a framework.
-Although we took plenty of shortcuts, this was tough going and our stress levels and coding skills were challenged.
+We built our prototype in a day, using our existing product as a framework and HTML/CSS and JavaScript.
+Although we took shortcuts, the process challenged our coding skills and ability to handle pressure.

-I would happily exchange this process for a prototyping tool.
-That said the result was good, and really helped the existing customers we recruited for user testing understand how the feature would work with their setups.
+In hindsight I would exchange this process for a prototyping tool.
+That said, placing the prototype within an already familiar product did help to orient our user testers.

 <figure class="article__figure">
   <div class="fluid-video one-to-zero-six-eight">